nourthe/vimrc/README.md

-# This repository is back!
+# This repository is no more used.

-I'm moving back to vim from neovim.
-Reasons will be disclosde in the future, but it usually has to do with vim being still more ubiquous than neovim.

 ---